learningequality/cookiecutter-chef/{{cookiecutter.project_slug}}/README.md

 which is a platform for organizing content to import from the Kolibri applications.
-The purpose of this project is to create a *chef*, or a program that scrapes a content source and puts it into a format that can be imported into Kolibri Studio. {% if cookiecutter.chef_template == 'Sous Chef' -%}This project will read a given source's content and parse and organize that content into a folder + csv structure, which will then be imported into Kolibri Studio. (example can be found under `examples` directory. {%- endif %}
+The purpose of this project is to create a *chef*, or a program that scrapes a content source and puts it into a format that can be imported into Kolibri Studio. {% if cookiecutter.chef_template == 'Sous Chef' -%}This project will read a given source's content, parse it, and organize that the content files into folder and subfolders, with the metadata provided as CSV files, the whole thing inside a zip archive.
+The zip archive can then be imported into Kolibri Studio using a LineCook script.
+(examples souschef scripts can be in the `examples` directory. {%- endif %}

 ## Installation